dhuynh38/Flairsheet/README.md

 ### Build ###

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+If the the page doesn't refresh after saving in a editor, try `ng build --poll=2000`

 ### Running unit tests ###